croqaz/img-db/README.md

 This is img-DB, a CLI application for organizing your images, written in Python.

-Version 3 (Work in Progress) can be found in the v3 branch.

 Check the docs **in [Docs/readme.md](https://github.com/croqaz/img-db/blob/main/docs/readme.md)**.

 Check my little intro article: https://crlf.link/log/entries/220414-img-db/